rafiuskes/terraform-GPT/README.md

 Type a question to receive built‑in tips or provide your OpenAI API key for full ChatGPT responses.

+If you fork this repository, enable GitHub Pages from the repository settings and select the `docs/` folder as the source to serve the web form from your own URL.

 Save the generated JSON into a file named `terraform.auto.tfvars.json` in the repository root.
 Terraform will automatically load these variables on the next `terraform plan` or `terraform apply` run.